richardvillagomez/richardvillagomez.github.io/index.md

 ## About

 Hi!
-I’m Richard, a junior from the [Northern Mariana Islands](https://www.britannica.com/place/Northern-Mariana-Islands) studying CS and Data Science at [UC Berkeley](https://www.berkeley.edu/).
-My interests lie at the intersection of data science, software engineering, and user-experience design, with a focus on creating accessible, inclusive, and impactful technology.
+I’m Richard, a junior from the [Northern Mariana Islands](https://www.britannica.com/place/Northern-Mariana-Islands) studying Computer Science and Data Science at [UC Berkeley](https://www.berkeley.edu/).
+My interests lie at the intersection of data analytics, software engineering, and user-experience design, with a focus on creating accessible, inclusive, and impactful technology.
 As a Pacific Islander in these fields, I aim to lead data-driven projects focused on sustainable development and social impact across the Pacific.

-Beyond my academics and research, I am dedicated to finding innovative ways to make data science education accessible to everyone.
-As a UGSI for [Data 8, "Foundations of Data Science,"](https://www.data8.org/sp24/) I lead weekly discussions for around 30 students, hold office hours for over 350 students, and guide labs to ensure understanding of Python and Jupyter Notebook.
+Beyond my academics and research, I am dedicated to finding ways to make computing and data science education more accessible.
+As an Undergraduate Student Instructor for [Data 8, "Foundations of Data Science,"](https://www.data8.org/sp25/) I lead weekly discussions for around 30 students, hold office hours for over 350 students, and guide labs to ensure understanding of Python and Jupyter Notebook.
 For further details on my teaching experience, please visit the [teaching](https://richardvillagomez.github.io/#teaching) section.

 Please feel free to feel reach out to me via [email](mailto:richard.villagomez@berkeley.edu) or [LinkedIn](https://www.linkedin.com/in/richard-villagomez/)!